 An isolated searchlight position on the shore at Houton Battery.

 The Churchill Barriers were built to protect the British Fleet in Scapa Flow after the sinking of the HMS Royal Oak.
 They now link the south isles of Lamb Holm, Glimps Holm, Burray and South Ronaldsay to the Orkney Mainland.

 Holm Battery looks across to the first Churchill Barrier.
 Before the barriers were built, this Battery protected the eastern entrance to Scapa Flow.

 WW1 Blockship in East Weddel Sound (at the 3rd Barrier).
 During the First World War, Blockships were deliberately sunk in the smaller channels into Scapa Flow to prevent enemy attacks!

 Northfield Battery in Burray also overlooked the eastern entrance to Scapa Flow at Weddell Sound.
-You can reach the battery here.

 The Ness Battery can be found on the west shore of Stromness next to the golf course and was a coastal defence battery in both wars.
 It was used by the Regular and Territorial Army for training until 2001 and in Spring 2012 was opened to visit by guided tour.

 The west shore of Stromness can be seen from the Hamnavoe, and it is littered with gun and search emplacements.
 These were built to protect the western entrance to Scapa Flow and are among the easiest wartime relics to reach.